What You Need to Know About Rosacea

 - certain types of medications

 Women are more prone to rosacea than men, but both genders experience this condition.
 Rosacea occurs more in fair-skinned individuals with Northern European ancestry.
 Those over the age of 30, who smoke, or who have a family history of rosacea are more at risk to develop this condition.

 Treating rosacea focuses on controlling its symptoms and usually uses a customized skin care routine coupled with prescription treatments.
 Your doctor may recommend a topical or oral prescription medication to control symptoms.
 In addition to your doctor’s recommended medications, avoiding triggers, a careful skin care routine, and the committed use of sun protection and sun block daily can help reduce the symptoms of rosacea.

-For more information on rosacea, please contact your cosmetic dermatologist, Dr. Jacqueline Silkey at Silkey Skin MD in Kaysville, UT.
+For more information on rosacea, please contact Dr. Jacqueline Silkey at Silkey Skin MD in Kaysville, UT.
 Call (801) 882-2200 to schedule your appointment with Dr. Silkey today!